Attributes

 You may need to read the article about program structure before this one.

 Since shaders run on the GPU, any data that they need to access must be passed to the GPU.
-One way to do so is with attributes, which are a type of variable that reads data from arrays of binary data called buffers and are used as inputs to vertex shaders.
-They are used to pass vertex-specific data to shader programs.
+One way to do so is with attributes, which are a type of variable that reads data from arrays of binary data called buffers.
+They are used to pass vertex-specific data to vertex shaders.

 #version 300 es